maoosi/prisma-appsync/docs/advanced/securing-api.md

 Combining fine-grained access control with [AppSync Authorization modes](#👉-appsync-authorization-modes) allows to implement powerful controls around data.

-To illustrate this with a more advanced example, let's assume we want to restrict API access to users logged in via `AMAZON_COGNITO_USER_POOLS` and only allow the owner of a given Post to update it:
+To illustrate this with a more advanced example, let's assume we want to restrict API access to users logged in via `AMAZON_COGNITO_USER_POOLS` and only allow the owner of a given Post to modify it:

 ```ts
 return await prismaAppSync.resolve({